 You can update your personal information online at www.joincdcr.com.
 Please select “Update Your Information” under Peace Officer Career Opportunities.

-You will receive an email notification regarding the status of your application, followed by a scheduled Written Examination and Qualification Assessment test date.
+You will receive an email notification regarding the status of your application, followed by a scheduled Written Examination date.

-The process varies from candidate to candidate; however, it is common for the entire process to take approximately one (1) year.
-The selection process consists of five (5) main components as follows: The Written Examination and Qualification Assessment test; Physical Fitness Test, Background Investigation Pre-Employment Medical Physical; and a Psychological interview.
+The process varies from candidate to candidate; however, it is common for the entire process to take approximately twelve (12) to eighteen (18) months.
+The selection process consists of five (5) main components as follows: The Written Examination; Physical Fitness Test, Background Investigation Pre-Employment Medical Physical; and a Psychological interview.
 All of the main components have smaller elements within them.
 For more information on the selection process please visit our website at www.joincdcr.com.

 The Department of Corrections and Rehabilitation does not offer accelerated testing to accommodate one group of candidates over another.
 However, the Department does conduct testing throughout the state at its testing centers (Sacramento, Fresno, Rancho Cucamonga).